Samarth2898/Samarth2898/README.md

 Few things about me:

 - 🔭 I’m currently working as a backend developer, building map related APIs in Golang.
-- 🌱 I’m currently learning how to build scalable and distributed systems.
+- 🌱 Learning how to build scalable and distributed systems.
-- 👯 I’m looking to collaborate on any cool open source projects mostly in Golang and python.
+- 👯 Looking to collaborate on any cool open source projects mostly in Golang and python.
 - :hearts: Music, finance and sports.
 - :climbing: Love exploring places.
 - 📫 How to reach me: